Frontear/Epignosi/README.md

 # Epignosi
-A simple java analyzer and decompiler.
+A simple java analyser and decompiler.
 Currently only supports Java 13

 ## License